tremitch504/OscarScrumLords/README.md

-    react-google-maps - react-google-maps provides a set of React components wrapping the underlying Google Maps JavaScript API v3 instances. styled-components - lets you write actual CSS in your JavaScript. use-places-autocomplete - This is a React hook for Google Maps Places Autocomplete, which helps you build a UI component with the feature of place autocomplete easily.
+    react-google-maps - react-google-maps provides a set of React components wrapping the underlying Google Maps JavaScript API v3 instances. styled-components - lets you write actual CSS in your JavaScript. use-places-autocomplete - This is a React hook for Google Maps Places Autocomplete, which helps you build a UI component with the feature of place autocomplete easily. socket.io-client for real time communication from front end **BACKEND**
-**BACKEND**
     express - Fast, unopinionated, minimalist web framework for node. mysql-server - MySQL is an open-source relational database management system